 IAL refers to a State of Hawai'i land use designation for a select class of farmland intended to be used in the long-term for active agricultural production.
 The IAL designation is a supplemental state land use classification for an exclusive sub-set of high-quality farmlands within the State Land Use Agricultural District.
+As discussed in Section 4.2.4, approximately 69.5 acres of the project area is located within lands designated as IAL.
+Additionally, 305.6 acres of the project area has been recommended for IAL designation.
+While only a small part of the project is located on IAL, these acres are critical for the solar project to generate the amount of clean solar energy needed for the state to reach its clean energy and greenhouse gas mandates.
+Furthermore, the IAL portion of the project site is not currently used for agriculture as such. the Mahi Solar project will increase the agricultural use of these IAL and improve the agriculture infrastructure to increase its productivity in the future.

 The project's consistency with the policies of HRS Chapter 205, Part III is discussed below.